gabicfa/planet-tool/README.md

 # Planet Tool

 This MEL script creates a GUI that makes it possible to create planets and scatter them in a desired region.
 This tool allows you to create simple planets and gives you the option to add a ring around it and/or a moon.
-You can also apply different textures to this elements.
+You can also apply different textures to these elements.

 ![interface](/img/interface.png)
 ![planets](/img/planets.png)